Fuse

 ISymbolSliceExtractorReduce a file to one member, keeping its body and signatures only for the rest

-IRouteMapGeneratorProduce an endpoint table for the fusion
+IRouteMapGeneratorProduce an endpoint table for the workspace map

 IProjectGraphGeneratorProduce a solution and project reference graph